mputhawala/slides/s18math290j/content.md

 -vertical-

-* Give your repository a name (call this one "test")
+* Give your repository a name
 * Tick "Initialize this repository with a README"
 * Click "Create repository"